MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/04-text-classification.md

     - **C#**: appsettings.json
     - **Python**: .env

 1. Update the configuration values to include the  **endpoint** and a **key** from the Azure Language resource you created (available on the **Keys and Endpoint** page for your Azure AI Language resource in the Azure portal).
-The fil should already contain the project and deployment names for your text classification model.
+The file should already contain the project and deployment names for your text classification model.
 1. Save the configuration file.

 ## Add code to classify documents